judahpaul16/gpt-home/README.md

 --net=host:
     Uses the host network stack directly.
     May be necessary for avahi-daemon services.
+--entrypoint /lib/systemd/systemd:
+    Ensures the container is booted with systemd as init system (PID 1).
 -v /sys/fs/cgroup:/sys/fs/cgroup:ro:
-    Mounts the host's cgroup filesystem as read-only.
+    Mounts the host's cgroup filesystem as read-only (for systemd).
 -v /dev/snd:/dev/snd:
     Provides access to the host's sound devices.
 -v /dev/shm:/dev/shm: